 03. Testimonials or customer reviews

-Including positive feedback from your customers can help build trust and credibility with visitors.
-You can use quotes, ratings, or video testimonials to showcase the experiences of real people who have used your product or service.
+Testimonials, reviews, and ratings are great options to build trust and credibility.
+Positive feedback from your past customers can help in converting new visitors to customers.
+So having quotes, ratings, or video testimonials to showcase the experiences of real people who have used your product or service on the home page is a great way to build trust.

 04. Social proof

-This is any evidence that shows that your company is trusted and respected by others.
+Seeing is believing.
+For a new startup – for which there are not many external details are available, it’s best to put forward any evidence that shows that your company is trusted and respected by others on your homepage.
 This can include the number of users or customers you have, media mentions or partnerships, or industry awards and certifications.

 06. A clean and visually appealing design